 Build Lead Purchasing Options:

 Finally, you need to establish and configure the lead purchasing options that you give to your clients.
 When a client purchases a lead, how can they receive this lead?
-Will you automatically email the lead to the client, post the lead into the client’s CRM or place the lead in a buyer portal to be retrieved at the buyer’s discretion?
+Will you automatically email the lead to the client, be retrieved at the buyer’s discretion?

 Once your client buys a lead, how will you charge them?
-It is also important to set up a structured billing agreement that specifies whether you are charging for leads in real-time, sending an invoice at the end of every week or month, or even launching automated re-billing on a time or trigger basis.
+It is also important to set up a structured billing agreement.
+That specifies whether charging for leads in real-time, sending an invoice at the end of every week or month, or even launching automated re-billing on a time or trigger basis.

 Where Can We Sell Leads?